XenonUtilityDevelopment/features-updates/README.md

 `
 * `ReWrote Website
 `
-* `Added A Custom Icon insted of crafting table.
+* `Added A Custom Icon instead of crafting table.
 `